dart-lang/site-www/src/_tutorials/server/fetch-data.md

 As previously mentioned,
 to make an HTTP request,
-you first need a URL which identifies the resource being requested or endpoint being accessed.
+you first need a URL that identifies the resource being requested or endpoint being accessed.